 It was in the paradise circle where I have heard it first, Paradise circle – a place for shoppers and foodies alike, it houses restaurants that serve good Hyderabadi biryani (though not best) and Irani chai cafe, then there was Dadoo’s who used to sell best Bengali sweets and the nearby General market for shopping, all in one place.

-We ordered a Hyderabadi biryani and was looking for some accompaniments, when the waiter suggested this unusual dish called “mirchi ka salan“.
+We had ordered the famous Hyderabadi biryani (they have another dish called Keema Biryani / keema rice which is very unique to Hyderabadi cuisine) and was looking for some accompaniments, when the waiter suggested this unusual dish called “mirchi ka salan“.
 Salan is Hyderabadi lingo for curry or gravy based dishes.
 I was new then, gradually soaking the taste of Hyderabadi cuisine, pushing my limits to absorb the spiciness of Andhra chillies, but mirchi ka salan, no way.
 We had it with raita or dahi chutney as they use to call it, and later treat ourselves with khubani ka meetha.

 Few months later one of my colleague, brought this mirchi ka salan in her lunch box, and persuaded me to taste it.
 With much reluctant I had it with dosa and I oh yes … I loved it !
 Popular notion is that it will be too spicy and hot, but no..it was mildly spiced (yes mild and not hot).
 The chillies lends a mild heat to the peanut – coconut based gravy, with rich and complex flavor, I was sure it is going to be on my list of recipes.
 By that time I have developed a taste for Hyderabadi cuisine and if you ask me about the hottest dish I ever had – it was the Nellore fish curry from Fishland in Ameerpet .